Week 1 - Introduction to the Course

 Argument Maps

-- Purchase the book (either paperback or Kindle) - On Guard: Defending Your Faith with Reason and Precision by William Lane Craig.
+- Read Chapter 1 - What is Apologetics? from On Guard: Defending Your Faith with Reason and Precision by William Lane Craig along with the webpage for Week 2 - Week 2.

 - Go to Google Docs and access the handout for next week's class (Week 2 - Chapter 1 - What is Apologetics?) - Ch.1 - What is Apologetics? - Google Docs